Skip to main content

 #4 Amazon (Corp Finance/ACCT) - (brief reason why)

-Applications are accepted in November for winter externships and April for summer externships.
+Applications are accepted in November for winter ECCs.
 Ask your Career Coach if you have any questions.

-What do I do if selected for an externship?
+What do I do if I'm matched with an experience?

-• Students will find out if they are selected for an externship via email
+• Students will find out if they are selected via email

-• Selected students are required to attend a training session with a Career Coach
+• Selected students are required to watch an online orientation

-• Students will be given the contact information for the externship host at the training session
+• Students will be given the contact information for the ECC host at the training session

-• Students will contact the host in advance of the externship to plan the details of your visit including:
+• Students will contact the host in advance of the experience to plan the details of your visit including:

 • The schedule for the day